-In this first experiment, we design stylised networks to demonstrate how useful GNNs and XPENNs can be for problems such as learning effective bailout strategies. \paragraph{Data} We carefully construct four data sets containing realisations of stochastic networks $G_{10}, G_{20}, G_{50}$ and $G_{100} \in \mathcal{G}$ of increasing size.
-Each respective data set contains realisations with $N\in \{10,20,50,100\}$ nodes.
-Specifically, for every $i \in 1,...,N$ each data set contains two distinct realisations of the network $G_N$: In both cases all nodes have external assets equal to 0.
-However, one realisation is a default cascade.
-This means that every node $j \neq i-1$ has a liability of $N-1$ units towards the next node $j+1$.
+In this first experiment, we design stylised networks to demonstrate how useful GNNs and XPENNs can be for problems such as learning effective bailout strategies. \paragraph{Data} We carefully construct four datasets $G_{10}, G_{20}, G_{50}$, and $G_{100} \in \mathcal{G}$ containing realisations of stochastic financial networks of increasing size.
+Each respective dataset contains realisations with $N\in \{10,20,50,100\}$ nodes.
+Specifically, for every $i \in 1,\ldots,N$, each dataset contains two distinct realisations of the network $G_N$: One realisation is a default cascade.
+This means that every node $j \neq i-1$ has a liability of $N$ units towards the next node $j+1$.
 Node $N$ will have a liability towards node 1, since there is no node $N+1$.
-The only link that is skipped is the liability from node $i-1$ towards $i$.
-Therefore, the network is in fact a cascade of liabilities starting in $i$ and ending in $i-1$.
-The second realisation that we construct looks very different.
-Here each node $j \neq i$ has a liability of 1 towards $i$, hence forming a star shaped network with $i$ in the center.
+The only link that is missing in the chain is the liability from node $i-1$ towards $i$.
+Therefore, the network is in fact a cascade of liabilities starting at node $i$ and ending in $i-1$.
+In the other realisation, each node $j \neq i$ has a liability of two towards $i$, hence forming a star-shaped network with $i$ in the centre.
+In both cases, all nodes have external assets equal to 1.
 Figure \ref{fig:simple_example} illustrates both network types.

-For each $N\in \{10,20,50,100\}$ these $2N$ realisations - two for every $i \in 1,...,N$ - create a data set, that shares one critical feature.
-We know that it can be fully secured, i.e.\ there are no defaults, with $N-1$ units of bailout capital.
-In order to secure a cascade type network, we need to inject all capital into the starting point of the cascade.
-On the other hand, to rescue a star shaped network, we must distribute the bailout capital equally, i.e.\ 1 towards each node, among the nodes with a liability towards the center node.
+For each $N\in \{10, 20, 50, 100\}$, these $2N$ realisations -- two for every $i \in 1,\ldots,N$ -- create datasets which share one critical feature.
+We know that they can be fully secured, i.e., there are no defaults, with $N-1$ units of bailout capital.
+In order to secure a cascade-type network, we need to inject all capital into the starting point of the cascade.
+On the other hand, to rescue a star-shaped network, we must distribute the bailout capital equally, i.e., allocate one unit to each node, among the nodes with a liability towards the centre node.